Energy spectra in turbulent bubbly flows: Experiments

 In order to visualise the flow, a Photron-PCI 1024 high-speed camera was focused on a vertical plane at the centre of the measurement section.
 We acquired two-dimensional images of each experiment using the camera (at $1000 Hz$) and some of these snapshots are shown in Figure~\ref{fig:exp_snapshot}.
 The $b=\infty$ experiments are shown in Figure~\ref{fig:exp_snapshot}(a) and (b) where the gas void fractions are $\alpha$ = 2$\%$ and 1$\%$, respectively.
 The dense nature of the flow at such void fractions is evident: the flow is opaque and the phase-sensitive CTA probe is barely visible.
 As we proceed to look at the other cases in Figure~\ref{fig:exp_snapshot}(c)-(f), $\alpha$ decreases, and the liquid mean flow speeds ($U_{l}$) increase, corresponding to a decrease in the $b$ parameter from $\infty$ to $0.03$.
 In our experiments, the bubbles must pass through the active-grid, which consists of randomly oscillating steel flaps ($\approx$ few rotations per second) to generate the required turbulence.
-At any given instant of time, the active grid is $50\%$ transparent (open) to the flow.
+At any given instant in time, the active grid is $50\%$ transparent (open) to the flow.
 Hence, the bubbles face a slight obstruction and sometimes interact with the steel flaps.
-The obstruction has a local effect which is negligible when considering the overall flow, and the CTA probe is located sufficiently far away ($\approx1m$) from the active-grid.
 The bubble-flap interaction, however, causes fragmentation of the bubbles and results in a decrease of the diameter of the bubbles.
 This bubble diameter decrease becomes apparent at higher liquid mean flow speeds ($U_{l}$), as seen in Figure~\ref{fig:exp_snapshot}(c)-(f).
+In our experiments, the CTA probe is placed sufficiently far away ($\approx1m$) from the turbulence generation source (active grid) - so that the large-scale eddy motions and other transients have decayed and the turbulence is almost homogenous and isotropic at the location of the probe.
+The probe location is at a distance ($1m$) where the downstream root-mean-square stream-wise velocity fluctuation does not vary significantly (see~\cite{Poorte2002} for a comparison between the present active-grid and the more traditional passive grids).

 We obtain a quantitative measurement of the bubble diameter using the images acquired (Figure~\ref{fig:exp_snapshot}) from the individual experiments.
 The bubbles highly deform over time, and given the dense nature (high $\alpha$) of the flows, there is currently no reliable automated image processing algorithm available to accurately determine the bubble diameter.
 Hence, we had to resort to a manual procedure - where individual bubble boundaries are marked using mouse-clicks in the open-source ImageJ software.
 An ellipse is fitted to the deformed bubble boundaries, and the equivalent bubble diameter is calculated as: $d_b = \sqrt[3]{d_{l}^2d_{s}}$, where $d_l$ and $d_s$ are the long and short axes of the ellipsoidal bubble.
 In each experiment, we measure the diameters of $\approx50-100$ bubble samples, and then take the mean value of the distribution to be the equivalent diameter of the bubble.
 In Figure~\ref{fig:sizevsb} we observe that the bubble diameter decreases with a decrease in the $b$ parameter (increasing liquid mean flow speeds).
 The decrease in the bubble diameters at higher liquid mean flow speeds is mainly due to the fragmentation of the bubbles (as described above) (also see~\cite{prakash1}).
 Here, the error bars represent the standard deviation of the measured distribution of bubble diameters.